Use of this site means you accept its terms and conditions.

 This article presents the story of a rescue in the area of Sharsmith Peak, which it has been noted, elsewhere, was made more difficult by the lack of established nearby place names.
 Ranger Anne Macquarie was one of the rescuers, and is a supporter of formally naming Sharsmith Peak.

-SEED OF THE FUTURE: Yoseite and the evolution of the national park idea. by Dayton Duncan.
+SEED OF THE FUTURE: Yosemite and the evolution of the national park idea. by Dayton Duncan.
 Yosemite Conservancy, 2013.

 page 184 has a picture of Carl Sharsmith and relates a camping trip to the base of an unnamed 12,002 foot peak north of Tioga Pass in Yosemite National Park when Carl was 85, along with Ranger Dick Ewart.